Ifeoluwa-Lawal/print/README.md

-#THIS IS A SYSTEMIC PROJECT ON WRITING PRINTF FUNCTIONS#
+##THIS IS A SYSTEMIC PROJECT ON WRITING PRINTF FUNCTIONS##

-##My codes written by myself and Jolly Abu Daniel my partner##
+Codes written by LAWAL Ifeoluwa and Jolly Abu Daniel

+Open the Printf Folder above and enjoy (^_^)